 - 1. Protect the membrane components from direct contact with steam or heat sources when the in-service temperature exceeds 170 degrees F. In all such cases flash to an intermediate "cool" sleeve. - 2.
 Fabricate "cool" sleeve in the form of a flanged metal cone using galvanized metal, mechanically attached to the structure or wood nailers. - 3.
 Flashing is typically constructed as a two part assembly consisting of a vertical wrap and a horizontal target patch.
-There must be a minimum of a two (2) inch (5 cm) overlap between vertical and horizontal flashing components.
+There must be a minimum of a three (3) inch overlap between vertical and horizontal flashing components.